grusin-db/uc-azure-account-scim-sync/README.md

 *Details on this:
 if `ea_companion_mode` changes from `false` (terraform maintains users) to `true` (terraform does not maintain users anymore). it will be seen as request to delete users from the account console.
 EA app of course at this point would add users back again, but for period between runs there would be no users in account console.*

-### EA <> Terraform groups synchronization
+### EA <-> Terraform groups synchronization

-The list of synchronized groups can be exchanged between EA and terraform, so that there is only one master list of groups that needs synchronisation.
+The whitelisted groups to sync, can be exchanged between EA and terraform, so that there is only one master list of groups that needs synchronisation.

-Either EA, or this application can be the reference point or master list of the groups.
-See next two sections for details on how to confiture.
+Either EA, or this application can be the reference point.
+See next two sections for details on how to configure both scenarios.

-#### EA is group reference point
+#### EA is the group reference point

-Terraform will use Groups that EA syncs.
+Terraform will use groups that EA syncs.
 Hence changes to the groups that need to be synced have to be only performed in EA.

-In order to do so, create `sync_ea_pull.sh` with contents:
+In order to do so, create `sync_ea_pull.sh` script:

 ```bash
 #!/bin/sh